Rudxain/blog/post/re_wwworst_app_store.md

 > (WIP)

 ## Prelude
-> [!note]
-> Whenever you see quote-blocks (like this one), assume "[...]" is inserted before and after its contents.
+Whenever you see quote-blocks, assume "[...]" is inserted before and after its contents.
 This is because most quotes will be reduced to their key substrings.

->
-> For further context about the quotes, read the GNU article linked in the heading
+For further context about the quotes, read the GNU article linked in the heading

 ## Content
 > run on your own computer